openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Set the provided admin password on the evacuated server.
 Not applicable if the server is on shared storage.

+``--force``
+  Force to not verify the scheduler if a host is provided.
+(Supported by API versions '2.29' -'2.latest')

 .. _nova_fixed-ip-get: